NSC-AD-BAS/MapSumDemo/README.md

 `Tests Failed: 0`

+Any errors will be shown above the results tally.

 # Instructions
 - Clone this repository to a Windows workstation in the lab
 - Create a new branch